taih304/Linux-Shell/Physical layer/File system/Write operations.md

 ``mount /dev/sdb1 /mnt``: Mount the USB ``sdb1``

 **Options**:
+* ``-t``: indicate the filesystem type.
+The full list of all supported filesystems depends on your kernel.
 * ``-o``: mount options

 **Mount to loop device**: ``mount`` allows mounting via a loop device